-In the Production Ecrite section of your DELF A1 exam, you will have to do an exercise which consists of writing a message consisting of 40 to 50 words.
-It can be about:
+In the Production Ecrite section of your french exam such as the DELF A1 exam, you will be required to write a message, email or letter consisting of 40 to 50 words.
+So lets begin!

 It is possible to plan and practice various response to the possible exercises before the date of your exam.
 In general, when you are writing a postcard there are certain information you may include, such as: